Last Updated On: 14 Aug 2021, 17:00 PM

 We are not paying for free online services like Google Maps, Bing, YouTube, Facebook, Instagram and Twitter with fiat currency, in fact, we are paying for them with our data.

-They use our data and information about us to show us advertisements which we are most likely to click on.
+They use our data and our information to show us advertisements which we are most likely to click on.
+These platforms are designed to be addictive, the more we spend our time on these social media platforms, the more ads they can show us.